Baklava

 Baklava piled on a plate.

 Baklava is a layered phyllo pastry filled with chopped nuts and drenched in a fragrant honey syrup.
-There are regional variations of this dessert all throughout the Middle East, each with different combinations of nuts, spices, and flavorings.
-This cinnamon-spiced walnut baklava comes from The Essential Jewish Baking Cookbook by Beth A. Lee from the blog OMGyummy, and is originally from the kitchen of Sally Benveniste from Salonika, Greece.
-It is everything you could want baklava to be—buttery, crisp, flaky, and super-sweet—and surprisingly easy to make with just a few ingredients.
+There are regional variations of this dessert all throughout the Middle East and Mediterranean, each with different combinations of nuts, spices, and flavorings.
+This baklava recipe comes from The Essential Jewish Baking Cookbook by Beth A. Lee.
+Originally from the kitchen of Sally Benveniste of Salonika, Greece, it is everything you want baklava to be—buttery, crisp, flaky, and satisfyingly sweet.
+The best part?
+It’s surprisingly easy to make with just a handful of ingredients.

 What You’ll Need To Make Baklava